 CHSU-COM seeks to admit those students who possess the academic, professional, and personal qualities necessary to become exemplary osteopathic physicians.
 CHSU-COM uses a rolling admissions process in which applications are reviewed and interview decisions are made at regular intervals during the admissions cycle.
 To be competitive within this process, applicants are strongly encouraged to apply early in the cycle.
 The AACOMAS application and all other required materials, which include MCAT scores, official transcripts, and required letters of recommendation, must be received by the Office of Admissions on or before March 1, 2024.

 The CHSU-COM Admissions staff screens primary applications to ensure that they meet minimum criteria.
-Qualified applicants will be invited to complete the Supplemental Application process, which includes two 250-word essays, completion of the CASPer™ situational judgment test (takecasper.com) and payment of the Supplemental Application Fee.
+Qualified applicants will be invited to complete the Supplemental Application, which includes two essays, an evaluator identification verification, and payment of the Supplemental Application Fee.
 The Supplemental Application Fee will be waived for any applicants who have qualified for an AACOMAS Fee Waiver.

-Upon receipt of all aspects of the Supplemental Application process, applications will be reviewed in depth and Admissions staff will verify that all required Letters of Recommendation have been received.
+Upon receipt of all aspects of the Supplemental Application, applications will be reviewed in depth and Admissions staff will verify that all required Letters of Recommendation have been received.

 Selected candidates will be invited for a virtual interview and will be offered available interview dates.
 As CHSU-COM utilizes rolling admissions, a candidate may be invited for an interview at any time after the completed primary and supplemental applications have been received and reviewed.